 Pick up your baggage and go through customs.
 The officer may ask to look inside your baggage.
 Don’t worry-- this is a normal procedure.
 Please let them do their job.
 After you clear customs, move ahead to your connecting flight, if you have one.

-Students should arrive on campus on August 22, 2012.
+Students should arrive on campus on August 19, 2014.
 Airport pick-up is available from Raleigh-Durham International Airport (RDU) or Piedmont-Triad International Airport (GSO).
-To request airport pick-up, send your flight details to either François Masuka or Bill Burress no later than August 8, 2012.
-Students who do not request airport pick-up will be able to pick up their room keys on the first floor of the Moseley Student Center.
+To request airport pick-up, send your flight details to either François Masuka or Bill Burress no later than August 6, 2014.
+Students who do not request airport pick-up will be able to pick up their room keys from the Early Arrival Desk in Global D.

 If your arrival is delayed, please inform the GEC.
 During office hours (8:00am-5:00pm EST) we can be reached by calling 336-278-6700.
 After hours, please call Elon Campus Security at 336-278-5555.
 Students calling from outside the U.S. will be required to dial their international access code and the U.S. country code (1).